AnnaPicha/PEANUT/README.md

 After N message-passing layers:
 2.1.
 Sum over all nodes to predict molecular energy
 ```
 Note: In step 1.1., I will have to use the previously mentioned neighbor list and apply a smooth so-called cutoff function to ensure differentiability.
+Symmetry requirements will be fulfilled as to the following sketched overview:

 ```markdown
 [Atomic positions r_i]